-Standing at an astonishing seven-foot-two-inches tall and weighing in at 330 pounds, Choi Hong Man is one of the most amazing sights we’ve ever seen compete in MMA.
+Standing at an astonishing seven-foot-two-inches tall and weighing in at 330 pounds, Choi Hong Man is one of the most amazing sights we’ve ever seen compete and one of the largest fighters in MMA.

 Man started out his combat sports career in kickboxing, where he made a thunderous debut with a first round knockout in just two minutes with his meaty left hook.

 The South Korean would then simultaneously compete in both kickboxing and MMA, when he made his debut in K1 with a thirty-second finish of Bobby Ologun.